Improved DIQKD protocols with finite-size analysis

 \subsection{Security definitions}

 The question of formalizing an appropriate security definition for the device-independent setting has not been definitively resolved yet~\cite{ARV19}, due to considerations regarding the device-reuse attacks described in~\cite{BCK13}.
 However, we shall proceed by following the security definitions used in~\cite{ARV19}, which were based on strong\footnote{In the sense that the definitions imply \emph{composable security}, which roughly speaking means that we can safely use this protocol in place of a simpler, more idealized functionality that generates an ideal secret key whenever it does not abort --- see~\cite{PR14} for details.} security definitions~\cite{PR14} for standard QKD, and should be sufficient under suitable constraints on the nature of the device memories (we shall briefly discuss these in the next section, when listing the assumptions).

-Qualitatively, the concepts involved in this definition are: \emph{completeness}, meaning that the honest devices will accept with high probability, and \emph{soundness}, meaning that the devices remain ``secure'' (possibly by aborting) even in the presence of dishonest behaviour.
-These notions are formalized as follows:
+Qualitatively, the concepts involved in the security definition we use here are: \emph{completeness}, meaning that the honest devices will accept with high probability, and \emph{soundness}, meaning that the devices remain ``secure'' (possibly by aborting) even in the presence of dishonest behaviour.
+Note that the completeness concept relies on having some description of the honest devices, which should be understood to mean the device behaviour in the situation where they perform ``according to specifications'', without manipulation or eavesdropping attempts from Eve (we give examples of such descriptions in Sec.~\ref{sec:hon}).
+The following definition formalizes these concepts:

 \begin{definition} Consider a DIQKD protocol such that at the end, the honest parties either \emph{accept} (producing keys $K_A$ and $K_B$ of length $\lkey$ for Alice and Bob respectively) or \emph{abort} (producing an abort symbol $\perp$ for all parties).
 It is said to be $\ecom$-complete and $\esound$-sound if the following properties hold: \begin{itemize} \item (Completeness) The honest protocol implementation aborts with probability at most $\ecom$. \item (Soundness) For any implementation of the protocol, we have